 Creating GitHub integration templates enables teams to quickly and efficiently roll out integrations for their GitHub repositories across an entire portfolio of products.
 With configuration templates, you can save any GitHub integration you create for a given product to use across your account.
 This enables others to apply that template to future integrations.

-- Templates speed up the process of setting up integrations
+- Speed up the process of setting up integrations.

-- Templates are particularly helpful when utilizing a single set of credentials
+- Simplify the process when utilizing a single set of credentials.

 In addition, when a template is applied to a new GitHub integration, the user that creates the integration can choose to edit any of the configuration options as it relates to their Aha! product.
 This allows teams to quickly configure multiple integrations while maintaining the flexibility to have unique integrations per product.